2e0byo/gallica-autobib/docs/caching.md

 Once again these caches are *not* intended for use in production.
 In particular, note that these caches currently have *no eviction strategy*.

+Setting `--ignore-cache` overrides anything set in the environment.

 [^1]: It would make no sense to cache the HEAD request which is used to see if a
       pdf download is possible.
 Thus the testsuite will not run fully offline.